 Sharon Y. Bowen

 Ms. Bowen is a partner at Latham & Watkins LLP where she practices corporate law, specializing in finance and securities transactions including mergers and acquisitions, private equity, corporate restructuring, and venture capital financing.
 She received an undergraduate degree from the University of Virginia and her juris doctor and master of business administration degrees from Northwestern University.
 She currently chairs the Board of Northwestern Law School.
 Appointed by President Obama, Ms. Bowen serves as vice chair of the Board of Directors for the Securities Investor Protection Corporation.

 William A. Candelaria

-Mr. Candelaria is a Partner at Curtis, Mallet-Prevost, Colt & Mosle LLP, specializing in corporate transactions, private equity and capital markets.
-He previously was a Partner at Gibson, Dunn & Crutcher LLP and before that at Mayer, Brown, Rowe & Maw LLP.
-He received his undergraduate and Master of Arts degrees from Stanford University and a Juris Doctor degree from Harvard Law School, where he served as an editor of the Harvard Law Review.
+Mr. Candelaria is a partner at Curtis, Mallet-Prevost, Colt & Mosle LLP, specializing in corporate transactions, private equity, and capital markets.
+He was previously a partner at Gibson, Dunn & Crutcher LLP and before that at Mayer, Brown, Rowe & Maw LLP.
+He received his undergraduate and master of arts degrees from Stanford University and a juris doctor degree from Harvard Law School, where he served as an editor of the Harvard Law Review.
 Following law school, Mr. Candelaria served as a law clerk for the U.S. Court of Appeals for the Ninth Circuit in Los Angeles.
 He is admitted to practice law in California and New York.